winduum/winduum-docs/docs/docs/components/control.md

 :::

 ### Icon
-You can position any content to `start` and `end` of the control.<br>Padding is automatically handled by CSS up to 2 icons or you can do it manually.
+You can position any content to `start` and `end` of the control.<br>Padding is automatically handled by CSS up to two icons, or you can do it manually.
-* `--x-control-icon-count-s` - number of icons at the start of the control
+* `--x-control-icon-count-start` - number of icons at the start of the control
-* `--x-control-icon-count-e`- number of icons at the end of the control
+* `--x-control-icon-count-end`- number of icons at the end of the control
-* `--x-control-s` - manually change start padding in px according to content
+* `--x-control-start` - manually change start padding in px according to content
-* `--x-control-e` - manually change end padding in px according to content
+* `--x-control-end` - manually change end padding in px according to content

 <iframe onload="this.style.visibility = 'visible';" src="/examples/components/input/icon.html"></iframe>